calvinyeungck/3D-Shot-Posture-Dataset/README.md

 [info]
 id = folder id
-previous_id = id previously given to the clips gameTime = time of the game label = shot on target or shot off target annotated_position = the ms where the action is annotated
+previous_id = id previously given to the clips shooter_tracklet_id = the tracklet if of the shooter gameTime = time of the game label = shot on target or shot off target annotated_position = the ms where the action is annotated